 Students who plan to graduate must file a PETITION for graduation.
 The graduation ceremony will occur near the end of the Spring semester.
-However, a student may graduate in the Spring, Summer, or Fall-see DEADLINE dates to apply for the graduation date that applies to you.
-It is the student's responsibility to meet all requirements.
+However, a student may graduate in the Spring, Summer, or Fall terms-see DEADLINE dates to apply for the graduating term that applies to you.
+The student is responsible for meeting all requirements and should submit all transcripts at the time of petitioning.
 Students are encouraged to meet with a counselor, obtain a college catalog, and obtain a graduation requirements checklist in order to determine if all requirements have been completed.
 Final graduation evaluations are done by the Admissions and Records Office.